Frequently asked questions

 When working with an enterprise geodatabase, there are certain tasks that are reserved for the database and portal utility network owners to perform.
 These requirements are clearly noted on the individual workflow or geoprocessing tool help pages.

-For example, to execute the enable network topology tool, the portal utility network owner must be signed in to the active portal.
+For example, to run the enable network topology tool, the portal utility network owner must be signed in to the active portal.

 To learn more about which tasks require the database and portal utility network owner to perform, see Utility network management tasks.